Spleen removal - child - dischargeSplenectomy - child - discharge; Spleen removal - child - discharge

 - Your child has pain that is not helped by pain medicines.

 - It is hard for your child to breathe.

 - Your child has a cough that does not go away.

 - Your child cannot drink or eat.

-- Your child appears lethargic, is not eating, and looks ill.
+- Your child is not as energetic as usual, is not eating, and looks ill.

 Price VE, Blanchette VS, Ford-Jones EL.
 The prevention and management of infections in children with asplenia or hyposplenia.
-Infectious Disease Clinics of North America.
-September 2007;21(3).
+Infect Dis Clin of North Am.
+2007;21:697-710, viii-ix.